Compare SoFi® vs. Discover checking basics

 When you should pick Discover checking

-You might know the online bank mainly for its credit cards, but Discover is no slouch when it comes to banking.
+You might know Discover mainly for its credit cards, but it is no slouch in banking either.
 It offers a range of products, including high-yield savings accounts, checking accounts, and certificates of deposit (CDs).
+Although many of these are worth opening, we consider it to be one of the best personal banks for everyday checking.

-In our opinion, the Discover Cashback Debit account, which earns cash back on qualifying debit card transactions, is probably its best product for most people, especially those who check the following boxes.
+In our opinion, the Discover® Cashback Debit account, which earns cash back on qualifying debit card transactions, is its best product for most people, especially those who check the following boxes.

 You want the ability to earn rewards